JoomiK/GeneExpression/RNASeq_with_DNASeq.md

 ## 5    -0.26383857 0.2414208 0.8811746
 ## 6    -0.04638999 0.7572819 1.0000000
 ```
+padj is the adjusted p-value (controlled for DFR)

-To order by p-valuess (decreasing):
+To order by pad-j (decreasing):

 ```r
 res <- res[order(res$padj),]